 At Ate Up With Motor, one of our goals is to put each of the cars we discuss in context, both with other cars of its time and with modern vehicles.
 Unless otherwise noted, when we refer to a car’s weight, we mean its actual curb weight with a full tank of fuel, not its shipping weight or gross weight rating.

-As you can see from everything above, calculating the actual weight of a vehicle with options and a full tank of fuel can be tricky unless you’re in a position to take the vehicle and put it on a scale.
-A lot of sources simply quote the manufacturer’s or other published figures without specifying (or perhaps even considering) whether those figures are curb weights or shipping weights, whether they reflect the weight of optional equipment and a full tank of fuel, etc. And don’t get us started on the quaint habit of older British publications of rounding all masses to fractions of a hundredweight!
-(For those not familiar with pre-metric Imperial measurements, a British hundredweight, abbreviated cwt, was equal to 8 stones or 112 lb, which happened to be roughly equivalent to 50 kg or 1/20th of a metric ton.
+As you can see from the above discussion, estimating the actual weight of a vehicle with options and a full tank of fuel can be tricky unless you’re in a position to take the vehicle and put it on a scale.
+A lot of sources simply quote the manufacturer’s or other published figures without specifying (or perhaps even considering) whether those figures are curb weights or shipping weights, whether they reflect the weight of optional equipment and a full tank of fuel, and so on.
+And don’t get us started on the quaint habit of older British publications of rounding all masses to fractions of a hundredweight!
+(For those not familiar with pre-metric Imperial measurements, a British hundredweight, abbreviated cwt, was equal to 8 stone or 112 lb, which happened to be roughly equivalent to 50 kg or 1/20th of a metric ton.
 It was therefore a handy way of approximating Imperial-metric conversions in the era before pocket calculators.)

 As a result, the weights we cite are usually approximate.
 We would much rather tell you, for instance, that a car weighed “about 2,400 lb” than claim it weighed exactly 2,408 lb at the curb; the latter figure might be true for one specific car with one specific combination of equipment and amount of fuel, but won’t necessarily be accurate for a different example equipped slightly differently.
 If you compare our estimates with the specifications of other cars (or figures listed in different sources), be sure to note whether the numbers to which you’re comparing them are referring to curb weight or shipping weight — as you can see, it can make an enormous difference!